Fountain Court Chambers is considered by many to be ‘the go-to set’ for banking and finance litigation.Legal 500, 2013

 - David has very substantial experience in all manner of banking and finance disputes.
 He regularly acts for retail, commercial and investment banks.

-- On the investment banking side, current instructions include a very substantial Commercial Court dispute between a large investment bank and a European public institution concerning a synthetic CDO transaction, and another substantial Commercial Court dispute concerning the trading of freight derivatives.
+- On the investment banking side, current and recent instructions include a number of very substantial Commercial Court disputes between investment banks and European public institutions concerning a range of derivative transactions, including synthetic CDOs.
+David has also recently been involved in a substantial Commercial Court dispute concerning the trading of freight derivatives.

-- David has particular experience of derivatives.
+- David has particular experience of cases involving derivatives of various kinds.
 He is currently acting for a number of major banks in relation to alleged mis-selling of interest-rate derivative contracts.

 - On the retail/commercial side, David has extensive experience of bringing and defending claims concerning loans, guarantees, mortgages and other security interests, fraud, breach of mandate, mistaken payments and negligence.